DOLEARY85/Currency-Switching-Power-BI/README.md

 We’ll need to source the conversion rate details from primary currency (EUR) to other currencies.
 For this example I only need EUR to GBP and EUR to USD.

-Wwe might end up with a currency table that looks like the below.
+We might end up with a currency table that looks like the below.
 As EUR is our primary currency and will not need any conversion, it has been given a value of 1.

 ![image](https://github.com/DOLEARY85/Currency-Switching-Power-BI/assets/126701906/f4dfb4af-25e6-4fbc-8187-c4347bbc7cc3)